top of page

 Do you have a prayer intention?
 Please contact Fr.
 Kasel or the parish office at 356-4280 or email stmichaeloffice@bevcomm.net.

-CHURCH OF St. Michael FAITH FORMATION
+CHURCH OF St. Michael Confirmation/Youth Group Retreat

-CHURCH OF St. Paul FAITH FORMATION
+CHURCH OF St. Paul Confirmation/Youth Group Retreat

 Calling all bookworms!